Mycosis fungoides: Diagnosis

 Diagnosis often requires a combination of clinical and pathological studies.
 Diagnosis is sometimes difficult because the early phases of the disease often resemble inflammatory dermatoses (such as eczema, psoriasis, lichenoid dermatoses including lichen planus, vitiligo, and chronic cutaneous lupus erythematosus), as well as other cutaneous lymphomas.
 Several biopsies are recommended, as the key microscopic features are often absent in early MF, and a complete diagnosis requires a combination of clinical and histological study.
-It is important to note that misdiagnosis is common for this condition and dermatologists who mistakenly identify early-stage MF as common inflammatory skin conditions, such as psoriasis, may administer prolonged treatment with topical steroids or immunosuppressive drugs without obtaining a biopsy or proper follow-up, which can obscure the underlying disease.
+Misdiagnosis is common for this condition and dermatologists who mistakenly identify early-stage MF as common inflammatory skin conditions, such as psoriasis, may administer prolonged treatment with topical steroids or immunosuppressive drugs without obtaining a biopsy or proper follow-up, which can obscure the underlying disease.
 Similarly, general practitioners, who manage skin conditions, may incorrectly treat non-classical MF lesions with antifungal creams, further complicating the diagnosis when the lesions fail to respond to the treatment.
 Furthermore, long periods of treatment can alter the biopsy findings, making it difficult to distinguish from other inflammatory dermatoses.

 Childhood Mycosis fungoides makes up 0.5% to 7.0% of cases.
 Although data on childhood MF is limited, a 2021 systematic review observed that there is a significant delay in the diagnosis of childhood MF which may negatively affect a child's prognosis.
 Notably, most pediatric persons with MF present with early-stage disease.
 Moreover, the initial signs of MF in women are often seen on areas like the buttocks, thighs, and breasts, where the lesions may be easily overlooked due to their subtle appearance and placement.
 Interestingly, MF is less common in women than in men, and women tend to present with earlier-stage disease.
 A review of the National Cancer Database revealed that women with MF have higher 5- and 10-year survival rates compared to men.
 Even after accounting for age and disease stage, women still show a survival advantage.
 This suggests that biological differences in women may provide a protective effect, though further research is needed to understand the mechanisms behind this gender-related prognosis difference.